 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Sherlock is a British television series that presents a contemporary update of the original Sherlock Holmes stories by Sir Arthur Conan Doyle.
 The series was created by Steven Moffat and Mark Gatiss and began airing on the BBC in 2010.
 It stars Benedict Cumberbatch as Sherlock Holmes and Martin Freeman as John Watson.
-Each season is comprised of three episodes, with two seasons having already aired.
+Each season is comprised of three episodes, with three seasons having already aired.

 Sherlock has been received positively overall, resulting in the first series winning a British Academy of Film and Television Arts (BAFTA) Award in 2011 for Best Drama Series.
 The first season has received five stars on Amazon and a 9.1 rating on IMDb.
 The official Facebook fan page for the show has more than 704,000 likes as of April 2013.

-Many members of the show’s fandom convene on Tumblr.
+Many members of the show's fandom convene on Tumblr.
 Popular tags include #Sherlock and #Sherlock BBC, as well as ones dedicated to the characters and actors themselves.
 Various blogs dedicated to the show can also be found, such as Fuck Yeah, Sherlock and Sherlock Holmes Fanart.
 Many artists upload their fan works to Tumblr, such as Sdkay, Reapersun.
 DeviantArt also hosts various fanworks when searching for Sherlock and Sherlock BBC.
 The site also has two Sherlock dedicated groups: BBC-Sherlock and Sherlock-2010.
-In October 2011, The Beginner’s Guide to the Sherlock Fandom Fans have also compiled a glossary of popular terms within the fandom, which has more than 100 entries relating to pairing names for shipping purposes, fanfiction terms and inside jokes relating to actual dialogue from the show.
+In October 2011, The Beginner's Guide to the Sherlock Fandom Fans have also compiled a glossary of popular terms within the fandom, which has more than 100 entries relating to pairing names for shipping purposes, fanfiction terms and inside jokes relating to actual dialogue from the show.
+On FanFiction.net, there are roughly 52,600 fan fictions for Sherlock, ranking it as the TV show with the fourth largest amount of deviations, losing only to Glee, Supernatural, and Doctor Who in that order from largest to smallest.

 On March 27th, 2013, two developers and fans of the show Lynxelia and Fenix launched a Tumblr account and revealed their plan to develop a crowd-sourced puzzle RPG based on the BBC series.
 Later that day, they posted a mockup of the 221B Baker Street map, as well as twelve animated character sprites including Sherlock, John Watson, Jim Moriarty and Molly Hooper, among others, to their Tumblr blog and on deviantART, seeking to recruit voluntary illustrators, pixel artists, writers, sound designers and puzzle designers to help complete the not-for-profit game.
 Within 6 days, the post gained more than 6200 notes.